Why increased surveillance will put one million children at risk

 Then there are the technology impacts of a national surveillance programme, one of which is that an internet that facilitates mass surveillance is an internet that is less secure and so makes cybercrime easier to commit.

-Another is the challenge of working out who is and isn’t a cybercriminal.
+Another is the challenge of working out who is and isn’t a cybercrime suspect.
 Let’s suppose that an IP address is associated with a criminal act.
-IP addresses don’t reliably identify people, or even devices.
+IP addresses are often routinely reassigned by ISPs, and so don’t reliably identify people, or even devices.
 IP addresses can be bought and sold – as was evidenced by the government recently selling off unused IP addresses to, among others, Saudi Arabia.